hasibzunair/uniformizing-3D/README.md

 ### Tuberculosis severity estimation

-Code for paper titled *Tuberculosis Severity Estimation from Volumetric CT scans using Uniformizing Techniques and 3D Convolutional Networks*.
+Code for paper titled *Uniformizing Techniques to Process CT scans with 3D CNNs for Tuberculosis Severity Estimation*.

 This work is evaluated on CLEF evaluation: ImageCLEF 2019 Tuberculosis - Severity scoring challenge.The challenge was dedicated to the analysis of 3D Computed Tomography (CT) image data of tuberculosis (TB) patients.

 ### Usage

-This work is implemented in Python 3.6 and Keras using Tensorflow as backend.
+Implemented in Python 3.6 and Keras using Tensorflow as backend.

 ### Dependencies